JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 # Search API for job adds - getting started

 The aim of this text is to walk you through what you're seeing in the Swagger UI at https://open-api.dev.services.jtech.se/ to give you a bit of orientation on what can be done with the Job Search API.
 If you are just looking for a way to fetch all the ads please use our [bulk load API] (https://bulk-api.dev.services.jtech.se)
 This API is intended for user search not downloading all the job ads.
+We may invalidate your API Keys if you make excessive amounts of calls that that dont fit the intended purpose of this API.

+A bad practice typically means searching for every job of every region every five minutes.
+A good practice means making lots of varied calls initiated by a real user.